 AboutDr Tripti Singh specialises and leads wood protection research.
-Her expertise includes wood durability, timber treatments/remedial treatment, bioactive molecules, fungal enzymes, and wood preservation/protection standards.
-Tripti is also involved in wood product development and performance evaluation using national and international testing methods.
+Her expertise includes wood durability, timber treatments/remedial treatment, wood modification, bioactive molecules, fungal enzymes, and wood preservation/protection standards.
+Tripti is involved in wood product development and performance evaluation using national and international testing methods.
 She liaises with industry, universities and regulators on commercial and government funded research.
 Currently she is chairing the review committee of NZ Standard NZS 3602 (Timber and Wood-based Products for Use in Building).
 She is also a committee member of NZS 3640 (Chemical Preservation of Round and Sawn Timber) and Joint Australia/New Zealand Standards Committee TM-012 (Timber Grading and Preservation).

 - PhD (Wood Mycology) Lincoln University, New Zealand - 2006

 - MSc Hons (Biological Sciences) University of Waikato, New Zealand -1999

 - BPEd (Physical Education) – Banaras Hindu University, India -1995

 - BSc (Chemistry, Botany and Zoology) - Purvanchal University, India -1993

 - Explore and use bio-based products to control fungi and other microorganisms

 - Naturally durable timber species and their characteristics

 - Enhancement of wood properties through chemical/thermal modifications

 - Building code and NZ/International Standards regarding timber treatments and Wood based products used in buildings